 Cecelia Short (email@example.com or H: 757-826-3009 or C: 757-254-3505) – Hampton/York River District

 Jason Stanley (firstname.lastname@example.org) or 804-921-1171 – Norfolk/Elizabeth River District

 When scheduling a training session, please reserve three hours for trainers to cover all materials.

 Please be prepared to compensate these individuals for their travel expenses and consider offering an honorarium for their time.

 Safe Sanctuary resources available for Children, Youths, Vulnerable Adults and Seniors from Discipleship Ministries:

 Click here to see resources available from Discipleship Ministries

 Online Training Opportunities

 BeADisciple.com offers online educational and spiritual formation opportunities throughout the year as a program of the Institute for Discipleship at Southwestern College, a United Methodist institution in Winfield, Kansas.
-Two of their regular training programs are described below.
 Check the www.beadisciple.com website for details.